 Covid-19 has been declared as a pandemic disease by the WHO on March 11th, 2020.
 The disease started in Wuhan province in China in late December 2019.
 Since that time, the global incidence of COVID-19 disease has increased dramatically.
+Distance learning of students in conditions quarantine Covid-19.
 The question of the use of this form of education in medical educational institutions remains controversial.
 On the one hand, the advantages of distance education are the possibility of teaching a large number of students at once, facilitating the educational process, in the case of teaching people with disabilities, adaptability - learning using modern software and hardware makes e-education more effective, also, usually, distance learning is cheaper than regular education. first of all, by reducing the cost of moving, living in another city, reducing the cost of organizing the courses themselves.